Dec 24, 2020

 There are several good places to search for funding for your doctoral degree.
 You’ll need to be in close contact with your prospective schools to see what kind of internal funding could be coming your way.
 Some forms of financial aid for doctoral students may come into play much later in their education than they expect at first.
 Take a look at some of the common paths to getting good financial help in your doctoral program.

-Many schools offer incoming PhD students some type of financial aid.
-This often depends on the size of your program and how much money there is to go around that year.
-This aid can be merit- or need-based.
-You may be required to complete a CSS Profile, which collects pertinent student information used by hundreds of colleges to award students with aid from sources beyond the government in addition to a FAFSA.
+Many schools offer incoming PhD students some type of financial aid, which can be either merit- or need-based.
+Most institutions will require you to complete a FAFSA, as well as a CSS Profile, which collects detailed student information used by colleges to award aid from sources beyond the government.
+It is important to take advantage of any financial aid options offered by your school in order to reduce tuition costs and other expenses associated with your doctoral program.
 Cornell University provides a video on their financial aid site that walks you through the steps of completing the CSS Profile.

 Scholarships are essentially free money for school that you don’t need to pay back.
 They’re usually based on academic merit, but not always.
 Scholarships for PhD and doctoral students are typically harder to come by than those reserved for undergraduate and master’s students.
 This is, in part, because doctoral students are more likely to have some kind of institutional funding arrangement than those at lower levels.